-Prerequisite: Student must be concurrently enrolled in at least 1 credit of allied applied music or must have previously earned at least 4 credits in the allied area.
+Prerequisite: Permission of the instructor.
 (Both semesters/one-half credit)

 Participation in Hood's String Ensemble, which performs music by the masters for smaller string ensemble.
 There are occasional joint performances with the wind ensemble.
 Grade is based on attendance, participation and performance.
 Selection is based on audition.